sharetribe/flex-docs/src/docs/concepts-payments/payments-overview/index.md

 #### Instant booking

-As mentioned, the default product purchase process combines the customer checkout and provider acceptance steps into a single customer action.
+As mentioned, the default purchase process combines the customer checkout and provider acceptance steps into a single customer action.
 In other words, the purchase is automatically accepted and paid as soon as the customer clicks to pay for the listing.
 The